motherjones/simple-slider/README.md

 Make a copy of [this template]( https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdDZFSWpEZHlNRUlHWmVqa3JqalZsZXc&output=html) in a folder in the Mother Jones google drive, and rename it to whatever you like.

 Go up to the `File` menu and pick `Publish to the web,` then click `Start publishing`.

-A URL will appear, something like `https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc&output=html`
+A URL will appear, something like: `https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc&output=html`

-Copy that!
+Copy that.
 In theory you're interested in the part between `key=` and `&` but you can use the whole thing if you want.

 Paste the key into your html file, in the place of public_spreadsheet_url, on this line:
 `$('#slideshow').slideshow('public_spreadsheet_url');`